-155. Unskilled interventions were also billed by more than one discipline.
+158. Unskilled interventions were also billed by more than one discipline.
 Stationary bicycles, arm bikes, or leg pedal bikes were used frequently during therapy sessions by both physical and occupational therapists without any benefit to the patient.
+ANSWER: Life Care denies the allegations of Paragraph 158.